Priors in Deep Image Restoration and Enhancement: A Survey: Open Problems and New Perspectives

-Recently event cameras and infrared cameras have brought new inspirations to deep image restoration and enhancement.
-Event cameras show many advantages over frame-based cameras, such as HDR and no motion blur.
-Infrared cameras have also attracted much attention because they can reflect a broader range of wavelengths of light\cite{chudasama2020therisurnet}.
-These sensors provide crucial visual information that can not be captured by conventional cameras in extreme conditions, such as high-speed motion or dark night scenes.
-Although endeavours have been made to utilize event data as guidance to boost the performance for deep image restoration and enhancement, as demonstrated in~\cite{wang2021joint}.

-However, research is still urgently needed regarding how to utilize these novel camera data as priors to better guide the DNN models for image restoration and enhancement.
+\textbf{Priors for Multi-sensor Fusion.} Recently, event and infrared cameras have brought new inspirations to deep image restoration and enhancement.
+Event cameras show many advantages over frame-based cameras, such as HDR and no motion blur \cite{zheng2023deep,lu2023learning}.
+Infrared cameras have also attracted much attention because they can reflect a broader range of wavelengths of light \cite{chudasama2020therisurnet}.
+These sensors provide crucial visual information that conventional cameras can not capture in extreme conditions, \eg, high-speed motion and night scenes.
+Endeavors have been made to utilize event data as guidance to boost the performance for deep image restoration and enhancement \cite{wang2021joint}.
+However, research is still urgently needed regarding utilizing these novel camera data as priors to better guide the DNN models for image restoration and enhancement.
 Moreover, it could be interesting to consider multi-sensor fusion for deep image restoration and enhancement.
-We hope that the priors analyzed in this paper can inspire more research to discover new priors that can be applied to these novel sensor data.
+We hope that the priors analyzed in this paper can inspire more research to discover new priors for these novel sensor data.